Shumaila-sayed/Shumaila-sayed/README.md

 ## I am self-learning and exploring web development.

- - Currently learning Binary search algorithm
+ - Currently learning DSA with Java.
  - Started learning Javascript
  - I'm also keen to contribute to open source
  - I know basic Java, HTML and CSS